Gobbler Hill

-Gobbler Hill is a historic home located at Chestertown in Kent County, Maryland, United States.
+Gobbler Hill is a historic home located near Chestertown in Kent County, Maryland, United States.
 It was built in 1858 and is a center-hall plan frame house on a foundation of local fieldstone and brick.
 It is five bays wide, two bays deep, and two stories tall with late Greek Revival / early Italianate style details.
 It features a shallow hip roof surmounted by a tall belvedere and a full-width porch.

 It was listed on the National Register of Historic Places in 2009.